 Any combination of experience and education that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Equivalent to a Bachelor’s degree from an accredited college or university with major course work in accounting, finance, business administration or a related field.
+2. Equivalent to an Associate’s degree from an accredited college with major coursework in administration of justice or a related field;

 Examples of Duties and Responsibilities:

 Duties may include, but are not limited to, the following:

 - Investigate conditions hazardous to life or property; respond to emergency and non-emergency calls for service and assistance in a variety of situations.